 - If you popped your feat, knock a target down.
-Apart from warnouns, beasts/jacks and gargossals, they will be sitting ducks, as they're now forced to sacrifice both their actions and movements.
+Apart from warhounds, beasts/jacks and gargossals, they will be sitting ducks, as they're now forced to sacrifice both their actions and movements.
 Soft version of it is to turn your target around (either by Telekinesis or Domination).
 They can't draw LOS to you, thus, cannot charge (and possibly have to turn around to shoot).
 Battle Engines cannot be knocked down, so they are prime targets for Telekinesis.

 List Building Advice

 Her main win condition is to frustrate the enemy and control their threat ranges so you decide who fights who and win the war piece by piece.
-She struggles to crack ARM skew face to face, as she has very few means of buffing the raw damage of her army.
+She struggles to crack high ARM face to face, as she has very few means of buffing the raw damage of her army.
 Concentrate on keeping those pieces away, until you can properly deal with them.
 Contest/deny scenario pieces by moving models in/out of zones and flags.
 You can yo-yo with the enemy and your own models, so alpha striking Haley's army is anything but easy.

 As for her personal safety, keep in mind her extreme fragility.
-In this regard, she is pretty much akin to Amon1 - though basically DEF18 against charges, Cavalry models with access to attack roll buffs or boosted MAT8+ hits will make short work on her.
+In this regard, she is pretty much akin to Amon1 - though basically DEF18 against charges.
+Cavalry models with access to attack roll buffs or boosted MAT8+ hits will make short work of her.
 Always have a Shield Guard nearby to fend off stray Disruptor bows from Eyriss, or flame AoEs in case you don't have Force Field up.

 Haley likes these support models, which are in all/most themes:

 - Journeyman Warcaster - An Arcane Shield on your most precious model.
 Put a Sentinel under his care to have a readily available Shield Guard.